j-miet/BTD6bot/README.md

     ![](docs/github/images/settings/auto_adjust.PNG)

     Now, close settings window.
-In main window, press **Initialize bot**, then **Open bot window** to open monitoring window.
+In main window, press **Initialize bot**, wait a bit for initialization, then press **Open bot window** to open monitoring window.

-    Have your BTD6 game opened on main monitor, placed in main menu screen.
+    Have your Btd6 game opened on main monitor, placed in main menu screen with ``Play`` button visible.
 Now, run the bot and let it finish auto-adjusting.
     This process can take a while.
     After adjusting process is finished, bot should be able to detect in-game upgrade texts properly based on your current resolution settings.